ChloeZamorano/IxC.TransformConstraints/README.md

 # IxC.TransformConstraints
-An small copycat of Blender's object constraints for Unity, this is for convenience, not
+An small copycat of Blender's object constraints for Unity, this is for convenience, not for functionality.